Why choose this course

 Our emphasis on professional development means that you will be well-equipped to begin work as a freelance or in-house translator or interpreter, or as a project manager for business, international organisations and public bodies.

 The language services industry continues to grow despite a challenging international economic climate.
 Globalisation and technological innovation open up new markets and create novel demands for multilingual interpreting services to exchange knowledge and communicate with clients.
-As an MA Translation and Interpreting graduate and qualified language professional, you will be able to take advantage of global employment opportunities.
+As an MA Translation and Interpreting graduate and qualified language professional, you’ll be able to take advantage of global employment opportunities.

 Academic year structure

 MA Translation and Interpreting modules are taught across two semesters.
-Full-time students normally take four modules in semester 1, and four in semester 2.
+Full-time students normally take four modules in Semester 1, and four in Semester 2.
 Part-time students can plan their workload flexibly under the guidance of the programme leader, as long as they take eight modules across two years.
 The dissertation is completed in the summer and submitted in early September.